Fall 2019/Winter 2020

 - Instructor: Jill Carrick

-- This course explores contemporary art in the global context from 1945 to the present.
+- Description: This course explores contemporary art in the global context from 1945 to the present.
 The 20th and 21st centuries have seen the rise of an extraordinary range of innovations in the visual arts.
 How have artists reimagined the role and language of art in response to dramatically shifting cultural conditions?
 Topics examined include movements such as Abstract Expressionism, Pop Art and Postmodernism, and practices such as object art, performance art, and installations.

-- Classes are based on readings, illustrated lectures, class discussion and museum visits.
+- Classes are based on readings, illustrated lectures, class discussion, and museum visits.
 Details of assessment to be announced at beginning of semester.

 -